Timbinous/dotman/README.md

 Or install it yourself as:

     $ gem install dotman
 ## Usage

-To retrieve your dotfiles and store them dot clone your\_dotfiles\_repo alias
+To retrieve your dotfiles and store them:

+    dot clone <git repository> <alias> : clone the dotfiles repo

-To use cloned dotfiles
+To use cloned dotfiles:

+    dot use <alias>

+To list currently downloaded dotfiles:

-dot use alias
+    dot alias list

+or

+    dot list

-To revert dotfiles back to original dot use default
+To revert dotfiles back to original:

+    dot use default

+To create a new dotfiles directory with all current dotfiles located in the HOME directory:

+    dot collect : collects all dot files within a directory called dotfiles

+To change the alias name:

+    dot alias change <old alias> <new alias> : changes alias from old to new

 ## Contributing